 It is recommended that you harvest your vegetables first, and then use the newspaper weed control method to prevent the weed from cropping up next spring.

 Next, place a layer of fall leaves or grass clippings, then top it off with several sheets of newspaper, and moisten it with water.
-Come next spring, simply cut a hole with a trowel through the newspaper, and plant your vegetables.
+Come next spring, simply cut a hole with a trowel or suitable tool, through the newspaper, and plant your vegetables.
 The leaves, grass, and newspaper will break down, and transform into rich organic compost for your soil.

 When spreading the mulch, be sure to keep the material two to three inches away from the stems of the vegetable plants.
 And a note on mulch, refrain from using sawdust as mulch, because the bacteria needed to break it down may steal nitrogen and other nutrients from your garden soil.

 Another safe veggie garden weed control method, solar sterilization, is best done in the hottest summer months of July and August.
 Start by clearing the affected area of any weeds, by hand pulling them from their roots.

-Next, place some weed-suppressing landscape fabric or dark plastic fabric over the area, (don’t use clear plastic for this), which will attract the sun’s rays, heat, and sterilize the soil below.
+Next, place some dark plastic fabric over the area, (don’t use clear plastic for this), which will attract the sun’s rays, heat, and sterilize the soil below.

 The best herbicide vegetable garden weed control methods you can apply in the fall for gardens include: